Computational-Plant-Science/plantit/README.md

 - [Sentry](https://sentry.io/welcome/) provides Vue monitoring and error tracking
 - Monitoring tools (Adminer and RabbitMQ dashboard)

-Before running `DIRT2_Webplatform` in a production environment, you must:
+Before running PlantIT in a production environment, you must:

 - Configure environment variables
 - Build the Vue front end with `npm run build` from the `plantit/front_end` directory